 - The cooking time for the white one is about 15-20 minutes.
 The green one must be cooked for about 8 minutes or fried for 10-12 minutes with medium heat.
 After 35-45 minutes (depending on the thickness) in the oven at 200 degrees Celsius, the spears are ready to eat.

-- When shopping, you should pay particular attention to the freshness and put your attention to seasonal, regional and organic asparagus.
-In Germany, the largest growing areas are in Beelitz near Berlin, in Nienburg near Hannover, Schwetzingen near Mannheim and Schrobenhausen near Munich.
+- When shopping, you should pay particular attention to the freshness and put your attention to seasonal, regional, and organic asparagus.
+In Germany, the largest growing areas are in Beelitz near Berlin, Nienburg near Hannover, Schwetzingen near Mannheim, and Schrobenhausen near Munich.
 Fresh asparagus can be recognized by the fact that it is crispy, can not bend, has closed heads and the ends are not too woody.
 In addition, fresh asparagus squeaks when you rub the spears against each other.

 - For storage, you should wrap the still unpeeled asparagus in a damp kitchen towel and put it in the refrigerator.
 So it stays fresh for two to three days.
 If you want to get into his taste far beyond the season, you should pack it airtight and freeze.
 Frozen asparagus you can thaw directly into boiling water or process as if it were fresh.

-The smell of asparagus after that is in the genes
+The smell of asparagus “after eating” is in the genes

 Every time I eat it, I have to smile a little when I am going to pee later.
 The smell reminds me of what I ate that day.
 One of my favorite meals! 🙂